SysLLMatic: Large Language Models are Software System Optimizers: Problem Statement

 \subsection{Gap Analysis}

-Our work addresses three key gaps in LLM-based software optimization, as shown in~\cref{tab:related-works-llm-opt}. \begin{enumerate} \item \textit{Scalability challenges in LLM-based optimization:} Existing LLM-based methods automate code transformation but typically operate on small, isolated code segments, failing to scale to complex, multi-module software systems. \item \textit{Limited generalizability:} Current approaches are often fine-tuned for narrow tasks or rely on language-specific heuristics, with no principled guidance grounded in systems thinking.
-This limits their applicability across different languages and workload types. \item \textit{Limited metric scope:} Most prior works focus on optimizing a single metric--typically runtime--without considering multi-objective trade-offs (\eg energy, throughput) essential for real-world performance~\cite{gong2025}.
-Additionally, application optimizations often rely on static code metrics, not runtime performance feedback. \end{enumerate}
+Our work addresses three key gaps in LLM-based software optimization, as shown in~\cref{tab:related-works-llm-opt-merged}. \begin{enumerate} \item \textit{Scalability challenges in LLM-based optimization:} Existing LLM-based methods automate code transformation but typically operate on small, isolated code segments.
+We refer to these approaches as \textit{optimizing synthetic benchmarks}, which show potential but fail to scale to complex, multi-module software systems. \item \textit{Limited generalizability:} Current approaches are often fine-tuned for narrow tasks or rely on language-specific heuristics.
+This limits their applicability across different languages and workload types~\cite{amusuo2025falsecrashreducermitigatingfalsepositive}. \item \textit{Limited metric scope:} Most prior works focus on evaluating on a single metric --- typically runtime --- without considering multi-objective trade-offs (\eg energy, maintainability) essential for real-world software systems~\cite{gong2025}.
+Additionally, in the context of large-scale application-level optimization, existing approaches~\cite{Choi2024, garg2025rapgenapproachfixingcode} often rely on static code metrics rather than runtime performance measurements. \end{enumerate}